PauloPhagula/site/about.md

 exploration of low cost mobile technologies like USSD and SMS.

-Having worked as a Database Administrator and Applications Manager for the ProCredit and Ecobank, he has training and experience with managing databases and providing technical support for the banking and finances sectors.
+Having worked as a Database Administrator and Applications Manager for the ProCredit and Ecobank banks, he has training and experience with managing databases and providing technical support for the banking and finances sectors.

 If you want to know a bit more about Paulo, just read his [linkedIn](https://www.linkedin.com/in/paulo-phagula) page.